 Self-confidence:

-When children are given tasks in the kitchen, they can feel useful and valued, which builds their self-esteem and confidence.
+When children are entrusted with tasks in the kitchen, they can feel useful and valued, which boosts their self-esteem and confidence.

-Children who are involved in meal preparation are often more likely to try new foods and develop healthy eating habits because they are more invested in creating the meal and are more often exposed to fresh, nutritious ingredients.
+Children who participate in meal preparation are often more inclined to try new foods and develop healthy eating habits because they are more invested in creating the meal and are more often in contact with fresh, nutritious ingredients.

 Learning life skills:

-Meal planning and preparation are important life skills that can help children become more independent and self-reliant , which will serve them well throughout their lives.
+Meal planning and preparation are important life skills that can help children become more independent and self-sufficient, which will serve them throughout their lives.

-In the kitchen, we often have to calculate quantities, subtract and even divide if necessary.
-The child can count certain foods, you can count out loud and explain how the measuring tools work in the kitchen.
+In the kitchen, we often have to calculate quantities, subtract, and even divide as needed.
+Children can count certain foods, and you can count aloud and explain how measuring tools in the kitchen work.

-Family sharing time: This activity to do as a family is often a time of sharing and collaboration, which strengthens family ties and allows children to feel integrated into the life of the home .
+Family bonding time: This family activity is often a moment of sharing and collaboration, which strengthens family ties and allows children to feel integrated into home life.

-Before you get your hands dirty, prepare your space so that it is clean and safe.
-To prevent your child from staining his clothes, consider giving him a large bib or apron.
-Our long sleeve bib is just perfect for kids from 6 to 36 months who love getting dirty!
-The fabric is waterproof and can be machine washed when dirty.
-It's a must -have for your little chefs!
+Before you start, prepare your space so that it is clean and safe.
+To prevent your child from staining their clothes, consider putting a large bib or apron on them.
+Our long-sleeved bib is ideal for children aged 6 to 36 months who love to get messy!
+The fabric is waterproof and goes directly into the machine when dirty.
+It's an essential for your little chefs!

-Obviously, little babies can't cook, but they are very good observers!
-It is precisely by watching you do that they will learn and perhaps their interest in cooking will develop.
+Of course, toddlers can't cook, but they are very good observers!
+It is by watching you that they will learn and perhaps develop an interest in cooking.

 They can: